matthiaszeller/HBV/README.md

 ## Project structure

+The analyses is performed directly inside notebooks, and some of them store processed data.
+Thus the order of the notebooks (see below) matters.
+One can simply automatically run notebooks (see above) once the setup file is consistently defined.

 ### Data processing & analysis

-The order matters: some notebooks store processed data,

 1. Clinical data notebook: process the clinical data from the `csv` file.
 Stores a DataFrame object.
 1. Viral data notebook
 1. Joint viral and clinical data notebook: combine the two datasets.
 PCA colored with genotypes.
 1. Host genotype data preparation notebook: quality control, application of filters
 1. Host genotype data analysis notebook
+1. GWAS of asian subpopulation

 ### Documentation & tutorials